 If you have user-unfriendly forms that still convert, my best guess is you are holding a complete monopoly over the niche.

 Marketing a SaaS product is complicated and involves a series of various activities.
-The bottom line, however, is the number of sign ups this activities generate.
-This is the metrics that every founder and CEO will keep in mind when evaluating efforts of a marketing team.
+The bottom line, however, is the number of sign-ups these activities generate.
+These are the metrics that every founder and CEO will keep in mind when evaluating efforts of a marketing team.

 Therefore, try to strike a balance of promotion, price, product and placement to meet the business goals.
 Staying on the ethical side is equally important.
 Try the lead generation and conversion optimization hacks we’ve shared in this article to boost the number of sign ups on your website.
 Feel free to share other tips that worked well for you in the comments below.